ben-vargas/ai-vibelogger/README.md

 ## Compatibility

-Scoped to: Claude Code, OpenAI Codex, and the QuixiAI fork of Gemini CLI (with `--proxy`).
+Scoped to: Claude Code, OpenAI Codex, and the QuixiAI fork of Gemini CLI (with `--`).
 These work because they use distinct API paths and support OAuth passthrough.
 Other clients such as open-code, continue.dev, rooCode, cline, or local runtimes (vLLM/sglang/ollama/lmstudio/llamacpp) are untested/unsupported.

 ## Prerequisites